antelle/node-secure-enclave/README.md

 Since you're going to store secrets in Secure Enclave, it's essential that malicious apps can't run code under your app's identity.
 I have a module for you that disabled evil features in Electron: [electron-evil-feature-patcher](https://github.com/antelle/electron-evil-feature-patcher), this will disable all debugging flags in your app.

+Otherwise, anyone can launch your app with `--inspect-brk` and enjoy your secrets from Secure Enclave, which defeats the purpose of code signing and provisioning.

 ## Troubleshooting

 There are several common errors: